Emily Ratajkowski Pants Get Exposed At The Golden Globes

-Emily Ratajkowski walked the red carpet at the Golden Globe Awards on Sunday night while clad in a beautiful gown but the long slit gave the cameras a peep at what she was wearing underneath.
+Emily Ratajkowski walked the red carpet at the Golden Globe Awards on Sunday night while clad in a beautiful gown, but the long slit gave the cameras a peep at what she was wearing underneath.

-Ratajkowski was clad in a beautiful long yellowdress that had a huge slit going all the way up her thigh.
+Ratajkowski was clad in a beautiful, long yellow dress that had a huge slit going all the way up her thigh.
 The model made things more interesting by holding up the lower side of the dress, thus giving the cameras a peep at her panties and her beautiful legs.
 She also did it intentionally because the dress appeared to be covering bellow her waist without her holding it up.
 After all she had to spice things up.

 #GoldenGlobes Red Carpet: #EmilyRatajkowski pic.twitter.com/VxOYmAQiml